 As equation (5) shows, the commuter market access of a block i is given by $\sum{j} (w_j/d{ij})^{\theta}$ , which reflects that nearby well-paid jobs are preferred.
 Usually, the CMA is computed by solving a system of equilibrium equations that relies on the employment at each location instead of requiring georeferenced wage data.
 In summary, it calculates the market access for each location consistent with the following observed data to be the model's equilibrium: workplace and residential employment per block, floor space prices, and commuting costs.
 To our knowledge, georeferenced disaggregated employment data is not available for Santiago.
-Consequently, we use the commercial floor space as a proxy for employment, which implies that the proxy for CMA assumes that attractive jobs are located in zones with more commercial floor space.

-As for the proximity, which is a decreasing function of commuting times, $T{it}$ , we follow Ahlfeldt et al. (2015) and use the following function:
+Nevertheless, we can take advantage of the Origin-Destination surveys of 2001 and 2012 that provide bilateral commuting flows before and after and allow for computing wages at destination.
+As for the proximity, which is a decreasing function of commuting times, $T{ij}$ , we follow Ahlfeldt et al. (2015) and use the following function: